-By letter dated April 12, 2012 (Reference 1), Dominion Nuclear Connecticut, Inc. (the licensee) submitted a request for a license amendment to change the Technical Specifications (TS) for Millstone Power Station, Unit 3 (MPS3).
-The request proposed changes to TS Section 6.8.4.g.
-"Steam Generator (SG) Program," and TS 6.9.1.7, "Steam Generator Tube Inspection Report."
+By letter dated May 8, 2012 (Reference 1), PSEG Nuclear, LLC (the licensee) submitted a request for a license amendment in the form of changes to the Technical Specifications (TS) for Salem Generating Station (Salem), Unit 1.
+The request proposed changes to TS Section 6.8.4.i, "Steam Generator (SG) Program," and TS 6.9.1.10, "Steam Generator Tube Inspection Report."
 The proposed changes would establish permanent SG tube alternate repair criteria for tubing flaws located in the lower region of the tubesheet.
-The proposed changes would replace similar criteria for Millstone that was approved on an interim basis during Refueling Outage 14 (RFO14) for the subsequent operating cycle.
+The proposed changes would replace similar criteria for Salem that were approved on an interim basis during Refueling Outage 20 (RFO20) for the subsequent operating cycles, until the next scheduled SG tube inspection.

-1.1.
-BACKGROUND
+1.1 Background

-MPS3 has four Model F SGs, which were designed and fabricated by Westinghouse.
+Salem Unit 1 has four Model F SGs, which were designed and fabricated by Westinghouse.
 There are 5,626 Alloy 600 thermally treated (Alloy 600TT) tubes in each SG, each with a nominal outside diameter of 0.688 inches and a nominal wall thickness of 0.040 inches.
 The tubes are hydraulically expanded for the full depth of the 21-inch tubesheet and are welded to the tubesheet at each tube end.
-Until the fall of 2004, no instances of stress corrosion cracking affecting the tubesheet region of Alloy 600TT tubing had been reported at any nuclear power plants in the United States.
+Until the fall of 2004, no instances of stress-corrosion cracking affecting the tubesheet region of Alloy 600TT tubing had been reported at any nuclear power plants in the United States.

 In the fall of 2004, crack-like indications were found in tubes in the tubesheet region of Catawba Nuclear Station (Catawba) Unit 2.
-These crack-like indications were found in a tube overexpansion (OXP) that was approximately seven inches below the hot-leg tubesheet in one tube, and just above the tube-to-tubesheet (T/TS) weld in a region of the tube known as the tack expansion region in several other tubes.
+These crack-like indications were found in a tube overexpansion (OXP) that was approximately 7 inches below the hot-leg tubesheet in one tube, and just above the tube-to-tubesheet (T/TS) weld in a region of the tube known as the tack expansion region in several other tubes.
 Indications were also reported near the T/TS welds, which join the tube to the tubesheet.
 An OXP is created when the tube is expanded into a tubesheet bore hole that is not perfectly round.
 These out-of-round conditions were created during the tubesheet drilling process by conditions such as drill bit wandering or chip gouging.
 The tack expansion is an approximately 1-inch long expansion at each tube end.
 The purpose of the tack expansion is to facilitate performing the T/TS weld, which is made prior to the hydraulic expansion of the tube over the full tubesheet depth.

-Since the initial findings at Catawba Unit 2 in the fall of 2004, other nuclear plants with Alloy 600TT tubing have found crack-like indications in tubes within the tubesheet as well; most of these indications were in the tack expansion region near the tube-end welds and were a mixture of axial and circumferential primary water stress corrosion cracking.
+Since the initial findings at Catawba Unit 2 in the fall of 2004, other nuclear plants with Alloy 600TT tubing have found crack-like indications in tubes within the tubesheet as well; most of these indications were in the tack expansion region near the tube-end welds and were a mixture of axial and circumferential primary water stress-corrosion cracking.